gracelang/language/spec.md

 	    :> (other:Type) -> Boolean
 	    <: (other:Type) -> Boolean
 	    == (other:Type) -> Boolean
-	    ≠ (other:Type) -> Boolean
+	    != (other:Type) -> Boolean
 	    hash -> Number
 	    asString -> String
 	    asDebugString -> String
 	    interfaces -> Sequence⟦Interface⟧
 	}

 This type captures the idea that a type is a disjunction of interfaces.
-The type literal syntax defines a type containing a single interface.
+The interface literal syntax defines a type containing a single interface, so the `interfaces` method of an interface returns a sequence of length 1 containing itself.

     type Interface = Type & interface {
-	    methodNames -> Set⟦String⟧
-	    methods -> Set⟦Signature⟧
+	    methods -> Dictionary⟦String, Signature⟧
+            // keys are the canonical names of the methods, and values their signatures types -> Dictionary⟦String, Type⟧
+            // keys are the declared names of the types; values objects representing those types
 	    - (other:Interface) -> Interface
 	 }

 	 type Signature = interface {
 	     name -> String
-	     arguments -> Sequence⟦Type⟧
+            // the canonical name of the method arguments -> Sequence⟦Type⟧
-	     result -> Type
+            // the type of the agruments, in order result -> Type
+            // the type of the result
 	 }

-These types say that each interface comprises a set of method signatures, and each Signature comprises the (canonical) name of the method, the types of its arguments, and the type of its result.
+These types say that each interface comprises a mapping from (canonical) method names to method signatures, and a mapping from type names to type objects.
+Each Signature comprises the (canonical) name of the method, the types of its arguments, and the type of its result.

 ## Interfaces and Type Literals

-Types characterize the interface of objects by detailing their public methods, and the types of the parameters and results of those methods.
-Types can also contain definitions of other types to describe types nested inside objects.
+Interfaces characterize objects by detailing their public methods, and the types of the parameters and results of those methods.
+Interfaces can also contain definitions of other types; this enables interfaces to describe types nested inside objects.

 The various `Cat` object and class descriptions (see